libertysoft3/reddit-html-archiver/README.md

 copy the contents of the `r` directory to a web root or appropriately served git repo.

-### Windows users

-Windows users may need to run the following before running `fetch_links.py` or `write_html.py`:

-    chcp 65001
-    set PYTHONIOENCODING=utf-8

-This will resolve errors encoding errors such as 'codec can't encode character'.

 ### potential improvements

 * fetch_links